ss220-space/Paradise/tgui/README.md

 ## Troubleshooting

+**Development server isn't attaching to the game** Make sure that you have a tgui window open before you run the dev server.
+Then, once it's running, you may need to press F5 to refresh the page.

 **Development server doesn't find my BYOND cache!**

 This happens if your Documents folder in Windows has a custom location, for